Charles Stuart (British Army officer, born 1753): Early life

+The Three Sons of the Earl of Bute (c.
+1764).
+Stuart in on the tree at the painting's centre.

 Stuart was born in Kenwood House, London in January 1753.
 He was the fourth son of the Prime Minister, John Stuart, 3rd Earl of Bute, and Mary Stuart, Countess of Bute, the only daughter of Sir Edward Wortley Montagu and Lady Mary Pierrepont (daughter of the 1st Duke of Kingston-upon-Hull).

 He had several notable brothers and sisters, including John Stuart, 1st Marquess of Bute; The Most Rev. and Hon.
 William Stuart, a clergyman who became Archbishop of Armagh; and James Archibald Stuart, another soldier who raised the 92nd Foot in 1779.
 His sisters were Lady Louisa Stuart, a writer who died unmarried; Lady Mary Stuart, who married James Lowther, later the 1st Earl of Lonsdale; Lady Anne Stuart, who married Lord Warkworth, later the 2nd Duke of Northumberland; Lady Jane Stuart, who married George Macartney, later the first Earl Macartney; and Lady Caroline Stuart, who married The Hon.
 John Dawson, later first Earl of Portarlington.